finbourne/workflow-sdk-python/sdk/docs/TaskDefinitionsApi.md

 # **get_task_definition**
 > TaskDefinition get_task_definition(scope, code, as_at=as_at)

-[EXPERIMENTAL] GetTaskDefinition: Get a Task Definition
+GetTaskDefinition: Get a Task Definition

 ### Example